pom421/VotingDapp/README.md

 Nous observons une sur-consomation en gas cette option ne sera pas retenue.

-#### Conclusions des optimistations
+#### Conclusion des optimisations

-* un stockage en mapping des proposals est optmal
+* un stockage en mapping des proposals est optimal.
 * la conversion des uint en uint64 a un impact négatif sur la consommation du gas du smart contract.

-## Documentation technique (générée à partir des commentaires NatSpec du code Solidity)
+## Documentation technique

+*Documentation générée à partir des commentaires NatSpec du code Solidity.*0

 For NatSpec see smart contract `Voting.sol`
 This is a smart contract for conducting a voting process using blockchain technology.
 It allows voters to register, submit proposals, and vote on proposals.
 The voting process has multiple stages that are controlled by the contract owner.
 Voters can only vote once and can only vote on proposals that have been registered.
 The winning proposal is the one with the highest number of votes.